moringaschool/hello-world/README.md

 ## Authors
 - [kabu1](https://github.com/kabu1)
 - Add your clickable username here.
-It should point to your GitHub account.
+It should point to your GitHub account..

 ## Project setup instructions
 To start using this project use the following commands: